 - Fat spears- total cook time 20-24 min

-- 1 tablespoon Italian dressing (or similar oil based dressing)
+- 1 tablespoon Italian dressing or the quick lemon dressing

-- Add the dressing and toss to coat.
+Add the dressing and toss to coat.
 If making dressing: just whisk ingredients together before coating the asparagus.